LifeBogger presents the Full Story of an Argentine Defensive Genius best known by the Nickname; “Becho”.

 Marcos Rojo Family Life:

-Marcos Rojo’s fame and fortune has left his family back home living in fear of being murdered.
-Criminals in Argentina have already beaten up his dad and put a gun to his mother’s head.
+Marcos Rojo’s fame and fortune have left his family back home living in fear of being murdered.
+Criminals in Argentina have already beaten up his dad and put a gun on his mother’s head.

 Marcos’s brother Franco and sister Noelia have bravely spoken out about the family’s fear that they are victims of Marcos’s success on the field

 In an exclusive interview with The Sun, they told how since he joined Man Utd in August, the family have stopped answering their door and beefed up security.

 Speaking from her home in La Plata, Noelia said: “We are always scared.
 They target us because of Marcos.
 They know the house; everyone knows.
 We have to take every precaution, and we don’t answer the door to anyone.